puppetlabs/puppet-docs/source/learning/ordering.markdown

 This is **package/file/service,** one of the most useful patterns in Puppet: the package resource makes sure the software is installed, the config file depends on the package resource, and the service subscribes to changes in the config file.

-It's hard to understate the importance of this pattern; if this was all you knew how to do with Puppet, you could still do a fair amount of work.
+It's hard to overstate the importance of this pattern; if this were all you knew how to do with Puppet, you could still do a fair amount of work.
 But we're not done yet.

 Next
 ----